pbs-assess/sdmTMB/README.md

 - delta/hurdle models including `delta_gamma()`, `delta_lognormal()`,
   and `delta_truncated_nbinom2()`

-Estimation is via maximum marginal likelihood with the objective function calculated in [TMB](https://cran.r-project.org/package=TMB) and minimized in R via `stats::nlminb()` with the random effects integrated over via the Laplace approximation.
+Estimation is via maximum marginal likelihood (with random effects integrated out) with the objective function calculated in [TMB](https://cran.r-project.org/package=TMB) and minimized in R via `stats::nlminb()` with the random effects integrated over via the Laplace approximation.
 The sdmTMB package also allows for models to be passed to Stan via [tmbstan](https://cran.r-project.org/package=tmbstan), allowing for Bayesian model estimation.